-Immediately telephone your doctor or the Poisons Information Centre (telephone Australia 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Fenofibrate Sandoz.
+Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia 13 11 26) or go to Accident and Emergency at your nearest hospital if you think you or anyone else may have taken too much Fenocol.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.